-When the children enter the room, they will get unpacked independently (after a few weeks of training the troops!), sign-in on the ENO board and begin to work on their jumpstart.
-This is independent work that could be seasonal, review of skills taught, a quick assessment of skill mastery, or make-up projects that perhaps did not get finished during the day.
-Children will work on this activity while others arrive and unpack.
-During this time, our class messengers will take the folders to the office.
-When Morning Meeting begins, students place work in the Turn-in Bin.
-Usually, Jumpstarts are marked with a star, smiley face or stamp.
+When the children enter the room, they will get unpacked independently (after a few weeks of training the troops!), sign-in on the Activ board and begin to work on their jumpstart folder.
+This is a seasonal packet of coloring, drawing, mazes, etc. Children will work on this activity while others arrive and unpack.
+During this time, attendace and lunch count is taken.

 2. Morning Meeting

 Part of building a community of learners is sharing our Morning Meeting.
 Everyone in the room at the time will be participating in the meeting.During the greeting each person is welcomed to our classroom.
 We will have many different greetings throughout the year!
 In the beginning of the year, the students will practice saying good morning to each other and sharing something about themselves, such as favorite food or color.
+Sharing is a time to learn more about each other and work on becoming amazing listeners.
 The Activity portion of the meeting is a game, song, poem or other quick activity where everyone works together and has fun!
 Message and News leads us into our academic day!
 The children learn about something we will do that day in the morning message.
 Children will have an opportunity to sign up to share something with the class, like an exciting event or something found on a nature walk.
-Calendar is also introduced at this time, as well as our daily schedule.*When show and tell begins, it will begin our meeting time.3.
-Phonemic Awareness/Word Work/Word Study
+Calendar is also introduced at this time, as well as our daily schedule.3.
+Phonemic Awareness/Word Work/Word Study/Phonics/Handwriting

 At this time children may choose a play center to be at for the day.
 The choices will change weekly.
 This is a time for social development as well as fine and gross motor skill work.
 This time will also be used for catching up any student who may have been absent for an important lesson.
 This is a chance for one on one instruction!
 At the end of the Marking Periods this extra time will also be used for Assessment.